CBushnell/airbnbutility/README.md

 # airbnbutility

-Go into the DealBNB folder in your terminal.
+Go into the outer DealBNB folder in your terminal.
 Make sure you have all of the dependencies installed, I recommend using anaconda.
 Then run 'python manage.py runserver'